 —blazed…

 The first poem had been in two "voices", approximately 50–50: a witness-reporter and Daughter Zion herself.
 This second poem is mostly voiced by the reporter, until at 18–19 the reporter can be seen to implore the city to voice her complaint, which she accordingly does to close the poem.
-Yet in the midst of their initially objective reportage, the reporter breaks down and speaks subjectively of their own personal response in a soliloquy, 11–17, that interrrupts their graphic portrayal of the violence and seeks, however vainly, to comfort Jerusalem.[9]
+Yet in the midst of their initially objective reportage, the reporter switches to an engaged present-tense at v10,[10] breaking down and speaking subjectively of their own personal response in a soliloquy, 11–17, that interrupts their graphic portrayal of the violence and seeks, however vainly, to comfort Jerusalem.[11]
 And the likely trigger for the observer's change of stance in v11?
-Here is where the tortured, lingering deaths of infants and children, the innocents, are witnessed, with their own mothers agonisingly helpless.[10]
+Here is where the tortured, lingering deaths of infants and children, the innocents, are witnessed, with their own mothers agonisingly helpless.[12]
 "Who could heal you?" (v13).
-The only possible healer is God, but God is the very one ravaging her in the first place.[11]
+The only possible healer is God, but God is the very one ravaging her in the first place.[13]

 every horn of Israel;